dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/duckdb.md

 The **duckdb://** URL above creates a **relative** path to `_storage/test_quack.duckdb`.
 To define an **absolute** path, you need to specify four slashes, i.e., `duckdb:////_storage/test_quack.duckdb`.

+Dlt supports a unique connection string that triggers specific behavior for duckdb destination:
+* **:pipeline:** creates the database in the working directory of the pipeline, naming it `quack.duckdb`.

 ### Additional configuration
 Unique indexes may be created during loading if the following config value is set: